Implication of CMS data on photon PDFs

 To facilitate the comparison of theory predictions of various production rates induced by the photon-photon fusion process at the LHC, we compute the photon-photon parton luminosity for each of the PDF sets, defined as:

-where $y=\frac{1}{2} \ln(\frac{x_1}{x_2})$, $\tau = x_1 x_2 = \frac{M^2}{s}$, $M$ is the invariant mass of the photon pair, and $x_1$, $x_2$ are the momentum fractions of the photons from each proton.
+where $y=\frac{1}{2} \ln(\frac{x_1}{x_2})$, $\tau = x_1 x_2 = M^2/s$, $M$ is the invariant mass of the photon pair, and $x_1$, $x_2$ are the momentum fractions of the photons from each proton; the factorization scale $\mu_F$ is chosen to be $M$.
 This is shown in Fig.~\ref{highMass} for the LHC at 13 TeV collider energy for the high-invariant mass region.
 In the high-invariant mass region above approximately 1 TeV, the central NNPDF2.3QED and NNPDF3.0QED luminosities greatly exceed that of the other PDFs.
-This can be traced to the large uncertainty in the photon PDF determination at large $x$, as well as the extra freedom in the NNPDF photon PDF parametrization, resulting in larger NNPDF photon PDFs at large $x$.
-Here, we can see that the LUXqed luminosity prediction is enveloped by the CT14QEDinc estimated uncertainty, which in turn is enveloped by the MRST uncertainty, while all of these predictions lie within the NNPDF error bands.
+This can be traced to the large uncertainty in the photon PDF determination at large $x$, as well as the extra freedom in the NNPDF2.3QED and NNPDF3.0QED photon PDF parametrization.
+Here, we can see that the LUXqed and NNPDF3.1LUXqed luminosity prediction is enveloped by the CT14QEDinc estimated uncertainty, which in turn is enveloped by the MRST uncertainty, while all of these predictions lie within the NNPDF2.3QED and NNPDF3.0QED error bands.